This bright red feeling...

 , Paula Cole

-is probably best known for the song "Where Have All the Cowboys Gone" and the song which would become the theme
+is probably best-known for the songs "Where Have All the Cowboys Gone?" and "I Don't Want to Wait", the latter song which would become the theme

 to Dawson's Creek